diku-dk/futhark-book/benchmarking.rst

 measurements, and even computes the relative standard deviation ("RSD") of the measurements for us.
 The correctness of the output is also automatically checked.
-By default, ``futhark-bench`` performs ten runs for every data set, but this can be changed with the ``--runs`` command line option.
+By default, ``futhark-bench`` performs ten runs for every data set, but this number can be changed with the ``--runs`` command line option.